Maria Tatulea-Codrean Institute of Physics, University of Amsterdam

 MARIA TATULEA-CODREAN

-Previously, I was a postdoctoral research associate of Prof Jean-Francois Joanny at the Collège de France in Paris and carried out my doctoral studies in Prof Eric Lauga's group at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
+Previously, I held the Lynden-Bell Research Fellowship in Mathematics at Clare College, Cambridge.
+Before that, I was a postdoctoral research associate of Prof Jean-Francois Joanny at the Collège de France in Paris and carried out my doctoral studies in Prof Eric Lauga's group at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
 My doctoral work involved the use of mathematical modelling and numerical simulations to study the swimming of multi-flagellated bacteria such as the model organism Escherichia coli.

 • Learn More